winlt/gridly-2-jira/README.md

 # Jira demo

 This is a demo script to simulate the connection of Gridly and Jira via Lambda function of the Gridly's Trigger.
-User can create a Jira/Asana/Trello/Timecamp ticket using LQA ticket of Gridly.
+User can create a Jira ticket using LQA ticket of Gridly.

 ## Configuration